Billplz/Billplz-for-WooCommerce/readme.txt

 = 3.21.0 =
 * NEW: Premium features for Auto Submit
+* NEW: Ensure payer to choose Bank before proceeding

 = 3.20.10 =
 * NEW: Added more hooks to support premium features!